dtcenter/MET/docs/Users_Guide/config_options.rst

   smoothing.
 The default is 120.
 Ignored if not Gaussian method.

 * The "gaussian_dx" and "gaussian_radius" settings must be in the same units, such as kilometers or degress.
 Their ratio (sigma = gaussian_radius / gaussian_dx) determines the Guassian weighting function.

 * The "convert", "censor_thresh", and "censor_val" entries are described
   below.
 When specified, these operations are applied to the output of the regridding step.
 The conversion operation is applied first, followed by the censoring operation.
+Note that these operations are limited in scope.
+  They are only applied if defined within the regrid dictionary itself.
+  Settings defined at higher levels of config file context are not applied.

 .. code-block:: none